Knox Atoll: History

-Knox Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884.
+Knox Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 Following the end of World War II, it came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.

-Typhoon
+1905 Typhoon

-On 30 June 1905 the atoll of Nadikdik was completely washed over by a huge typhoon that stripped the atoll down to the bare coral.
-Almost all of the some 60 inhabitants perished, save by two boys who survived a 24-hour drift voyage clinging on a breadfruit tree.
-In the century since then, the islands have largely regenerated.
+On 30 June 1905, the atoll of Nadikdik was completely overwhelmed by a huge typhoon that washed away most of its landmass, stripping it down to the bare coral.
+Almost all of the some 60 inhabitants perished, save for two boys who survived a 24-hour drift voyage clinging on a breadfruit tree.
+The sediment generated by the storm and the coral it threw up on to the islands initiated natural ecological restoration that has since enabled them to regenerate.
+One island has become fully vegetated and stable, while several smaller islands have reappeared and formed into a single, larger landmass.